idealius/cointoss_singularity/README.md

 Disclaimer: I taught myself to code in High School, so if you see some faux pas, a thousand apologies.

-If you'd like to understand what algorithm underlies the code, and why I chose it, please message me and we can chat.
+If you'd like to understand what algorithm underlies the code, and why I chose it, please message me and we can chat, but it's in fact very basic.

 ## The Point?